Kane-Ryans/email_parser/README.md

 This application takes with a single email file (currently only tested against .eml file extensions), or a directory of email files.
 Each file will be instantiated into an object, and examined for any embedded links or attachments.

+If a directory is supplied, the application will asynchronously load all email files within and instantiate the class object.
+This was implemented to practice the technique, and for quicker load times when working with a large repository.

 If a Virustotal API key is provided, the extracted links and/or attachments will be synchronously queried for any known malicious links.

 If the '--write_attachments' flag is specified, any identified attachments will be written to a results directory for further analysis.
 Additionally, if the email file contains a zipped attachment, it will unzip and extract the original file.